DataDog/kics/documentation/rules/terraform/aws/iam_role_with_full_privileges.md

 ### Description

- IAM roles with full administrative privileges (using wildcard actions like '*') grant unrestricted access to AWS resources, creating a significant security risk.
+ IAM roles with full administrative privileges (using wildcard actions like `*`) grant unrestricted access to AWS resources, creating a significant security risk.
 If compromised, these roles could be exploited to access sensitive data, modify infrastructure, or launch attacks across your entire AWS environment.
-Instead of using wildcard permissions in the action field, specify only the required permissions as shown in the secure example:
+Instead of using wildcard permissions in the `Action` field, specify only the required permissions, as shown in the secure example:

 ```
 "Action": ["some:action"]
 ```

-Rather than the insecure approach:
+Avoid insecure patterns such as the following:

 ```
 "Action": ["*"] or "Action": "*"